What comes to your mind when you hear your eight-month-old baby begin to make funny sounds like that of a Bear or a Racoon?

 Does it leave you worried and make you wonder if anything went amiss?

-Granted, this should be a cause for concern to many parents and caregivers as such occurrences could look abnormal.
+This should be a cause for concern to many parents and caregivers as such occurrences could look abnormal.

-We know this and that’s why we’re bringing you this guide.
+We know this, and that’s why we’re bringing you this guide.

 The best you can do is stick with us till the end of this article.